On Incidence Algebras and their Representations: Introduction and Preliminaries

 \begin{theorem} Let A be finite dimensional basic pointed $\KK$-algebra over an infinite field $\KK$.
-Then the following are equivalent. \begin{enumerate} \item $A$ is a deformation of an incidence algebra of a finite poset (quasi-ordered set) $P$. \item $A$ is locally hereditary and semidistributive (left, equivalently, right). \item $A$ has finitely many two sided ideals and is (left or right) locally hereditary. \item For every indecomposable projectives $P,Q,R$, $\dim\Hom_A(P,Q)\leq 1$ and the natural composition map $\Hom_A(P,Q)\times \Hom_A(Q,R)\rightarrow \Hom_A(P,R)$ is non-zero whenever the first two Hom spaces are non-zero. \end{enumerate} \end{theorem}
+Then the following are equivalent. \begin{enumerate} \item $A$ is a deformation of an incidence algebra of a finite poset (quasi-ordered set) $P$. \item $A$ is locally hereditary and semidistributive (left, equivalently, right). \item $A$ has finitely many two sided ideals and is (left or right) locally hereditary. \end{enumerate} \end{theorem}

-We note that this theorem explains, on one hand, how far from being an incidence algebra are algebras having the two properties characteristic to incidence algebras - (semi)distributivity and locally hereditary.
+Hence, one can view deformations of incidence algebras as the counterpart of Pr${\rm \ddot{u}}$fer rings in the world of finite dimensional algebras.
+We note that this theorem explains, on one hand, how far are algebras having the two properties characteristic to incidence algebras - (semi)distributivity and locally hereditary - from being an incidence algebra.
 It also shows that deformations of incidence algebras are very much like incidence algebras in many respects.
 On another hand, it provides a characterization of algebras having finitely many two sided ideals within the class of locally hereditary algebras.
 In fact, we show that in general, for the acyclic case (i.e. when the Ext quiver of $A$ is acyclic), an algebra $A$ has finitely many two sided ideals if and only if $A$ has finitely many left (equivalently right) ideals (Theorem \ref{t.twosided}), and hence, equivalent to the statement that $A$ is semidistributive.

-One application of this is our third main result, which gives representation-theoretic characterizations of incidence algebras (Theorem \ref{t.inc}); we say an $A$-representation $M$ is thin (or squarefree) if no simple $A$-module shows up as a factor in the Jordan-H$\rm\ddot{o}$lder series of $M$ more than once.
+One application of this is our third main result, which gives representation-theoretic characterizations of incidence algebras (Theorem \ref{t.inc}); recall that an $A$-representation $M$ is thin (or squarefree) if no simple $A$-module shows up as a factor in the Jordan-H$\rm\ddot{o}$lder series of $M$ more than once.
 By our results, in the acyclic case, a module is thin exactly when it is distributive, and this is equivalent to the condition that $M$ has only finitely many invariant subspaces.